 Disneyland Paris Features

-Disneyland Paris is the most visited theme park complex in Europe.
+Wondering what the most visited theme park in Europe is?
+It’s Disneyland Paris.
 Each year, the resort complex entertains more than 14 million visitors.
 It is comprised of 2 theme parks, 6 associated hotels, 7 resort hotels, an entertainment district, a golf course, a railway system, and a new town called Val d’Europe.
 The land area of this resort covers around 4,800 acres.

 - Disneyland Park – This is the first park in the complex which opened with the resort on April 12, 1992.
 It is the second Disney park built outside America.